Universal optimality of the $E_8$ and Leech lattices and interpolation formulas: Proof of the interpolation formula

 We next analytically continue $r \mapsto F_2(\tau,r)$ to an open neighborhood of $\R$ in $\C$ by breaking up the integral as follows.
 For $\tau \in \mathcal D$, $r\in\mathcal O$, and fixed $p>0$ we decompose $F_2(\tau,r)$ as

 where

-The first two integrals are absolutely convergent because of the exponential decay in $z$ in \eqref{quotientbounds1new} and \eqref{quotientbounds1.5} with $\gamma=I$ (see also the paragraph after Lemma~\ref{lem:boundsonKnew}).
+where $\mathcal{G}_{k,0}(\tau)$ and $\mathcal{G}_{k,1}(\tau)$ are as in \eqref{Gjkexpansion}.
+As noted above, the first two integrals are absolutely convergent because of the exponential decay in $z$ in \eqref{quotientbounds1new} and \eqref{quotientbounds1.5} with $\gamma=I$.
 Thus both integrals define holomorphic functions for $r$ in a neighborhood of $\R$ in $\C$.
 Furthermore, they are both averages of Gaussians, with the first weighted by $\K(\tau,it)$ (which decays exponentially in $1/t$ as $t\rightarrow 0$ by \eqref{quotientbounds1new}, and hence damps the contributions of $e^{-\pi r^2 t}$ for $t$ small) and the second by $\K(\tau,it)-\mathcal G(\tau,it)$ (which decays exponentially as $t\rightarrow\infty$).
 To analyze the Schwartz seminorms, we can use the identity

-for $c\ge0$ and $t>0$.
+for $c\ge0$ and $t>0$, where we interpret the right side of \eqref{eq:moderateGaussian} as $1$ when $c=0$.
 It follows by differentiating under the integral sign and using \eqref{eq:moderateGaussian} to bound the integrand that the first two integrals in \eqref{truncatingF2} define Schwartz functions, and that for any fixed $k,\ell \ge 0$, the Schwartz seminorms